One of the advantages of leasing with salary sacrifice is how much more affordable it is to have an electric car.

-On average, the amount of VED paid in the UK is £155 per vehicle every year, however, this is expected to increase in April of 2022 at the start of the next financial year due to inflation.
-The amount of road tax you pay is dependent on a couple of factors, like what kind of car you have, how much CO2 your vehicle emits and how old it is.
+On average, the amount of VED paid in the UK is £155 per vehicle every tax year, however, this is expected to increase in April of 2022 at the start of the next financial year due to inflation.
+The amount of road tax you pay is dependent on a couple of factors, like whether you have a high or low-emission vehicle, how much CO2 your vehicle emits and how old it is.
 We recommend checking out this resource from HMRC to learn more.

 Do electric cars pay road tax?

-As of 2020, electric vehicles are exempt from road tax, so if you drive an EV you won’t need to pay a single penny in road tax.
-The reason behind this is that the amount of road tax due is determined by how much CO2 your vehicle emits and electric vehicles don’t produce any CO2 emissions whatsoever and are therefore exempt!
-(HMRC)
+As of 2020, electric vehicles, whether used for private use or as a company car, are exempt from road tax, so if you drive an EV you won’t need to pay a single penny in road tax.
+The reason behind this is that the amount of road tax due is determined by how your car’s CO2 emission — and electric vehicles don’t produce any CO2 emissions whatsoever and are therefore exempt!
+(HMRC).

-A great way to save even more with an electric car is by using a salary sacrifice scheme, you could save up to 60% of the cost of your EV if you’re signed up to loveelectric, as there are so many potential tax savings (all HMRC approved!).
+A great way to save even more with an electric car is by using a salary sacrifice scheme, you could save up to 60% of the full cost of your EV if you’re signed up to Loveelectric, as there are so many potential tax savings (all HMRC approved!).

 What is salary sacrifice?

 So, what is salary sacrifice and how does it work?
 Salary sacrifice is a scheme where an employee gives up a portion of their salary and in return, they receive a benefit.
 You might have heard about salary sacrifice in the context of pensions, childcare vouchers, and the cycle-to-work scheme; however, you can also use it to get an electric car for a more affordable price.
 All that’s needed is for your employer to sign up for free here.